Two factors determine your rent amount for the first and the last month of your stay.

 Examples

-You’re looking to book a place from April 20th - September 20th.
+You're looking to book a place from 20 April - 20 August.
 The place you found has a rent of €1000.

-For the daily contract type, you only pay for the 11 days you stay in April.
-Because you paid the full month's rent to book the place, the excess amount paid for April will be reduced from the rent for May.
+• For the daily contract type, you only pay for the 11 days you stay in April.
+Because you paid the entire month's rent to book the place, the excess amount paid for April will be reduced from the rent for May.
 In June and July, you'll pay the monthly rent as usual.
 In August, you'll pay rent for 10 days.

 Breakdown of the rent on a daily contract